Kristina01111000/Drws_site/README.md

 - Magazine
 - Self renewal system
 - Add pages to the https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ page
-- Send stephen the opy of the image of the tabulator for fourelementdoctor site

-- on nutrition page put the new pdf from  in , check images first https://docs.google.com/document/d/1G_GbkO_r_osaP9LwumLjTatTKPCaF7xT/edit?rtpof=true&sd=true&tab=t.0
-- Email him if there is a formatting error
 - On yoga & you continued get a new pdf, the formatting is messed up -> still need it
-- He needs to get the renewal system videos and the four element magazine videos on youtube
-- renewal is up, magazine is not
 - When i get the pdf fix it on the yoga & you continued page
 - Change the thumbnails in the self renewal system, if i can’t find a better frame for the thumbnail
 - Change 4 Elements in Me Graph back to “4 element personhood score”